Senior Gear Editor

 Some people just don’t want to shell out $100-plus on a pair of board shorts, to which we say, fair enough.
 You don’t want to sacrifice quality, but for many of us, the bells and whistles like welded seams, laser-cut edges, micro-perforations, and the like aren’t what we’re here for.

 With that attitude in mind, the O’Neill Hyperfreak rises to the top.
-They’re made with solidly stretchy material, have a comfortable waistband with a very secure drawcord, a roomy fit for ease of movement, and sustainable materials, all for only $55.
+They’re made with solidly stretchy material, have a comfortable waistband with a very secure drawcord, a roomy fit for ease of movement, and eco-friendly materials, all for only $58.
 You are losing features like welded (unstitched) seams and leg openings, but perhaps you didn’t even want that to begin with.
-They also run fairly long with a 21-inch outseam but are also available in a 19″ outseam version.
+They also run fairly long with a 20-inch outseam but are also available in a 19″ outseam version.
 If you’re looking for something even cheaper and don’t care so much about having a lockdown waistband for surfing, check out the Xcel Axis shorts below.

 Check price on REI